5 ECTS per module

 How it's delivered

-Live online classes or in person at UCD Innovation Academy.
+In person at UCD Innovation Academy.

 5 days per module

 Not applicable for UCD students.
 Non-UCD Masters and PhD students can register as occasional students.

 - IA50004 Creative Thinking & Innovation (10 – 14 October 2022 / week 5)

 - IA50000 Communicating for Impact (29 May – June 01, 2023 / week 38)

 - IA50004 Creative Thinking & Innovation (29 May – June 01, 2023 / week 38)